craftercms/docs/source/by-role/system-admin/upgrade/upgrading-search.rst

 Upgrading 3.1.x -> 4.1.0 (from ES 6.x)
 --------------------------------------
 To upgrade your 3.1.x installation, we'll be running the upgrade scripts from a new binary archive.
-We'll use the ``upgrade-search.sh`` script, which will update the data in place, please backup your data directory before running the script.
+We'll use the ``upgrade-search.sh`` script, which will update the data in place.
+Please backup your data directory before running the script.

 Here is the ``upgrade-search`` script params: